wuleijun/Zeus/README.md

 #Zeus

-This project is used to learn Swift language.
+This demo is used to learn Swift language.
 ![](https://raw.githubusercontent.com/wuleijun/Zeus/master/preview.png)

 ## Intro